fossasia/gci15.fossasia.org/GIT.md

 #
 # Note that empty commits are commented out
 ```
-Here you change the `pick` keyboard in front of the commits to `squash` expect for the oldest commit of the lot (For example Commit named `First commit` here)
+Here you change the `pick` keyboard in front of all the commits you want to `squash`, except for the oldest commit of the lot (For example Commit named `First commit` here)

 3) Quit the editor.